Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Mortgage meltdowns

-In our experience, a mortgage crisis is among the most upsetting, expensive, and damaging to your credit and relationships.
+In my experience, a mortgage crisis is among the most upsetting, expensive, and damaging to your credit and relationships.
 Your home is your castle.
 When you are at risk of losing it, you likely feel as though your very existence is under attack.
 Thinking matters through and coming up with the best solution for you and your family may be difficult.
-In this section, we preview the major options to help guide you along the best path.
+In this section, I preview the major options to help guide you along the best path.
 Check out Chapter 7 for more mortgage information.

 Mortgages are different from other types of debts and credit because of a number of factors, including the size of the debt, the importance the lender attaches to a debt secured by a home, and the fact that the debt is probably packaged in a security that’s been resold many times and is subject to inflexible collection rules.
 Mortgage delinquency can have a significant and long-lasting negative effect on your credit score.
 For example, being just 30 days late on a mortgage payment can cost you 100+ points on your credit score and take three years to recover from.
 The upshot is that if you’re in danger of falling behind on your mortgage payments or you’re already behind, you’re better off seeking professional help.